-The Senate of the United States has taken steps to es-tablish a commission to investigate very fully and from all sides, economical, political, and moral, the traffic in alcoholic liquors.
+The Senate of the United States has taken steps to establish a commission to investigate very fully and from all sides, economical, political, and moral, the traffic in alcoholic liquors.

 In his speech at the opening of the Prussian Diet, the present Emperor, William II., declared that peace would be preserved with the Catholic Church.
-In times past, be preserved with the Catholic Church.
-In times past, rulers have found this no easy task.
+In times past,

 An important feature of the Swiss alcohol act, giving the Government a monopoly of the liquor traffic, is that 10 per cent. of the net revenue from these drinks is to be spent in teaching the people their effects.